 What counts as self-employed for mortgage purposes?

 Lenders generally classify you as self-employed if you own more than 20–25% of a business that provides your main income.
 This includes sole traders, partners in a business, limited company directors, and contractors working through their own company.
+Read the full self-employed mortgage guide for a deeper walk-through of how UK lenders treat each set-up.

 The way lenders assess your income varies depending on your business structure, which is why it’s important to understand how your specific set-up is viewed.